-3.9.
-Application Procedures:
+4.5.
+Application Procedures

-- 3.9.1.
-A Sixth Form Open Evening will be held in November 2019 and advertised in the local press and on the School website.
-Details about the Sixth Form and our courses will be available from the School and on the School's website. - 3.9.2.
-External applicants must complete an Application Form and return it to the Head of Sixth Form at any time between the Sixth Form Open Evening and the deadline, which is 12.00 noon Friday 8th January 2021. - 3.9.3.
+- 4.5.1.
+A Sixth Form Open Evening will be held in November 2021.
+This will be publicised through the school's social media and website, plus the local press.
+Details about the Sixth Form and our courses will be available from the School and on the School's website. - 4.5.2.
+External applicants must complete an Application Form and return it to the Head of Sixth Form at any time between the Sixth Form Open Evening and the deadline, which is 12.00 noon on Friday 18th February 2022. - 4.5.3.
 External applicants are required to submit predicted grades supplied by their current school with their applications.
-As the School cannot accommodate all applicants for Induction, it uses the predicted grades to determine the relative position of each student within the cohort.
-Those at the top of the cohort, and therefore most likely to receive offers of places in Year 12 following GCSE Results Day, are sent invitations to Induction by Friday 12th March 2021 and invited to attend for a pre-Sixth Form meeting at the School to discuss their individual requirements and subject choices.
-Please note that an invitation is not an offer of a place as places in Year 12 are only allocated on the basis of GCSE results published in August (See 4.4) and that the pre-Sixth Form meeting has no bearing on the allocation of places.
-On the same basis, those without an invitation are not being refused a place and will be considered equally when GCSE results are published in August 2021 and places are offered. - 3.9.4.
-KES Year 11 must complete a Transition Form and return it to the Head of Sixth Form at any time between the Sixth Form Open Evening and the deadline, which is 12.00 noon Friday 8th January 2021. - 3.9.5.
-Applications received after 12.00 noon on Friday 8th January 2021 will still be considered up to Friday 12th March 2021.
-However, after this date, late applicants will have to wait until the publication of GCSE results and the allocation of places (see 4.4). - 3.9.6.
-Sixth Form Orientation is held over two days in the Summer Term. - 3.9.7.
-Following the publication of GCSE results, any KES Year 11 who does not meet the Entry Criteria will be counselled about their options Post-16.
+The School uses the predicted grades to determine the relative position of each student within the cohort.
+Those at the top of the cohort, and therefore most likely to receive offers of places in Year 12 following GCSE Results Day, are sent invitations to a Taster Day in June 2022 by Friday 18th March 2022 and invited to attend for a pre-sixth form meeting at the School to discuss their individual requirements and subject choices.
+Please note that an invitation is not an offer of a place as places in Year 12 are only allocated on the basis of GCSE results published in August (see 4.4) and the pre-sixth form meeting has no bearing on the allocation of places.
+On the same basis, those without an invitation are not being refused a place and will be considered equally when GCSE results are published in August 2022 and places are offered. - 4.5.4.
+Stratford Girls' Grammar School (SGGS) Year 11 must complete a Transition Form and return it to the Head of Sixth Form at any time between the Sixth Form Open Evening and the deadline, which is 12.00 noon on Friday 18th February 2022. - 4.5.5.
+Applications received after 12.00 noon on Friday 18th February 2022 will still be considered.
+However, late applicants will have to wait until the publication of GCSE results and the allocation of places (see 4.4). - 4.5.6.
+Following the publication of GCSE results, any SGGS Year 11 student who does not meet the entry criteria will be counselled about their options post-16.

-3.10.
+4.6.
 Appeals

 All applicants refused places will be notified that they have a right of appeal through an independent appeal panel.
-For applicants not qualifying for places the appeal will take account of the compatibility of the applicant's position in the process.
+For applicants not qualifying for places, the appeal will take account of the compatibility of the applicant's position in the process.
 If there are insufficient applicants meeting the entry requirements, the School does not have to fill all the places.
 Therefore, the case for prejudice to the efficient education or the efficient use of resources will only be considered once Year 12 has reached the Published Admission Number.

-4. Transport
+5. Transport

-4.1.
-It is strongly recommended that parents/applicants establish the cost and availability of transport to the School if it is intended to use a bus or train service (public or otherwise), before application is made for admission.
-Further information on Warwickshire's transport policy and application process can be found on the Warwickshire County Council website.
+It is strongly recommended that parents /carers / applicants establish the cost and availability of transport to the School if it is intended to use a bus or train service (public or otherwise), before an application is made for admission.

+Further information on Warwickshire transport policy and application process can be found on the Warwickshire County Council website.